Old School “Paladin Magic” 93-94 Rules

 Deck Construction

-Constructed decks must contain a minimum of 60 cards (no maximum deck size; however, you must be able to effectively shuffle your deck).
+Constructed decks must contain a minimum of 60 cards (no maximum deck size; however, you or your opponent should be able to effectively shuffle your deck, if you need assistance based on a disability please reach out in advance and we’ll do our best to accommodate).
 If a player wishes to use a sideboard, it can contain up to 15 cards.
 With the exception of basic land cards (Plains, Island, Swamp, Mountain, Forest), a player’s combined deck and sideboard may not contain more than 4 of any individual card, counted by its English card title equivalent.
-Opaque unmarked sleeves are required for any event you attend that we organize.
+Opaque unmarked sleeves are required.

 The following cards are restricted in Paladin Magic 93-94 tournaments (maximum of 1 of each card per deck):